 Editor’s note: Peer-to-peer campaigns have tremendous potential, even outside of an event.
 As a way to engage your board in fundraising, reach new donors, and extend the life of your annual appeal, the power of peer-to-peer fundraising is a hugely untapped resource right at your fingertips.
 To learn more, check out: What You Need to Know about Peer-to-Peer Fundraising.
-For tips on planning a walk-a-thon, 5k, or other participation event, read on.
+For tips on planning a walk-a-thon, 5k, or other participation events, read on.

 In the late 90s I worked at a leading non-profit that raised more than $50 million from its national walk campaign and more than $80 million from its cycling campaign.
-I remember sitting in a conference with staff from chapters across the US, brainstorming what would be next… Many believed that walks, runs and rides would run their course; that the market was becoming too saturated with these events and the ‘trend’ would soon die out.
+I remember sitting in a conference with staff from chapters across the US, brainstorming what would be next… Many believed that walks, runs, and rides would run their course; that the market was becoming too saturated with these events and the ‘trend’ would soon die out.

-Now here we are, well in to the next century, and while revenue of the largest campaigns has slowly declined over the last several years, walks, runs and bike rides still dominate non-profit event fundraising.
+Now here we are, well into the next century, and while revenue of the largest campaigns has slowly declined over the last several years, walks, runs and bike rides still dominate non-profit event fundraising.
 The 30 largest US peer-to-peer campaigns generated more than $1.52 billion in 2016.* Each year, many non-profits decide to dip their toe into the walk/ride/run fundraising pool for the first time.

 If you’re considering launching one of these campaigns, or already have one but want to see greater return, here are some key things to keep in mind and some best practices to guide you.